DWR-CSI/cpickr/README.md

 <!-- badges: end -->

-The goal of cpickr is to create input files for the DWR-GeM lab Hamilton Nimbus robot to use as input for cherrypicking samples from 96-well plates.
+The goal of cpickr is to create input files for the DWR-GeM lab Hamilton Nimbus robots to use as input for cherrypicking samples from 96-well plates.

 ## Installation